Alizarin: History

 Madder has been cultivated as a dyestuff since antiquity in central Asia and Egypt, where it was grown as early as 1500 BC.
 Cloth dyed with madder root pigment was found in the tomb of the Pharaoh Tutankhamun, in the ruins of Pompeii, and ancient Athens and Corinth.
 In the Middle Ages, Charlemagne encouraged madder cultivation.
 Madder was widely used as a dye in Western Europe in the Late Medieval centuries.
 In 17th century England, alizarin was used as a red dye for the clothing of the parliamentary New Model Army.
 The distinctive red color would continue to be worn for centuries (though also produced by other dyes such as cochineal), giving English and later British soldiers the nickname of "redcoats".

 The madder dyestuff is combined with a dye mordant.
-According to which mordant used, the resulting color may be anywhere from pink through purple to dark brown.
-In the 18th century the most valued color was a bright red known as "Turkey Red".
+Depending on which mordant is used, the resulting color may be anywhere from pink through purple to dark brown.
+In the 18th century, the most valued color was a bright red known as "Turkey Red".
 The combination of mordants and overall technique used to obtain the Turkey Red originated in the Middle East or Turkey (hence the name).
 It was a complex and multi-step technique in its Middle Eastern formulation, some parts of which were unnecessary.
 The process was simplified in late 18th-century Europe.
 By 1804, dye maker George Field in Britain had refined a technique to make lake madder by treating it with alum, and an alkali, that converts the water-soluble madder extract into a solid, insoluble pigment.
 This resulting madder lake has a longer-lasting color, and can be used more efficaciously, for example by blending it into a paint.
 Over the following years, it was found that other metal salts, including those containing iron, tin, and chromium, could be used in place of alum to give madder-based pigments of various other colors.
 This general method of preparing lakes has been known for centuries but was simplified in the late 18th and early 19th centuries.

 In 1826, the French chemist Pierre-Jean Robiquet found that madder root contained two colorants, the red alizarin and the more rapidly fading purpurin.
 The alizarin component became the first natural dye to be synthetically duplicated in 1868 when the German chemists Carl Graebe and Carl Liebermann, working for BASF, found a way to produce it from anthracene.
 The Bayer AG company draws its roots from alizarin as well.
 About the same time, the English dye chemist William Henry Perkin independently discovered the same synthesis, although the BASF group filed their patent before Perkin by one day.
 The subsequent discovery (made by Broenner and Gutzhow in 1871) that anthracene could be abstracted from coal tar further advanced the importance and affordability of alizarin's artificial synthesis.